sooryu22/documentcloud-avg-page-count-addon/README.md

 ### main.py

-This is the file that implements the `avg-page-count` Add-On specific functionality.
+This is the file that implements the `page-stats` Add-On specific functionality.

 ### testing